ChemBOMAS: Accelerated BO in Chemistry with LLM-Enhanced Multi-Agent System: Details of Prompts

 \subsection{Prompts of Knowledge Module}

-The Knowledge Module, as described in Section A of the Supplementary Material, employs the LLM to systematically analyze chemical literature and physicochemical data.
+The Knowledge Module, as described in Section ~\ref{sec:knowledge_module}, employs the LLM to systematically analyze chemical literature and physicochemical data.
 This involves ranking the impact of various reaction parameters and classifying components based on their physicochemical properties.

-\textbf{Impact Sort Prompt} The Impact Sort prompt is designed to instruct the LLM to evaluate and rank the relative importance of different reaction parameters (e.g., reactant, catalyst, ligand, solvent, base) on the outcome of a specific target reaction.
-The parameters ranking is derived from the LLM's synthesis of information from relevant chemical literature and its general chemical knowledge.
-An example of the prompt used to elicit the parameter significance ranking is shown below: Prompt for Parameter Impact Ranking Based on Provided Literature. \textbf{Objective:}

-Analyze the provided scientific literature excerpts related to the Suzuki-Miyaura cross-coupling reaction.
-Your task is to rank the following reaction parameters in descending order of their reported impact or significance on the yield.

-\textbf{Crucial Instruction:} Your analysis, conclusions, and the resulting ranking \textbf{MUST be based solely and exclusively on the information presented within the provided literature excerpts below.} Do not use any external knowledge, pre-existing understanding, or general chemical intuition you might possess.
-Focus strictly on what the given texts state or imply regarding the influence of each parameter.